top of page

 Recommended Listening

 No illustrations in this chapter.
-Have a time-lapse sketch of Alastor, instead.
+Have a time-lapse sketch of Alastor I drew, instead.

 Charlie’s half-baked redemption-activity-of-the-day was to role-play scenes involving the sins committed that led the hotel residents to Hell.
 Surprisingly enough, everyone was present and even if they obviously thought the whole thing ridiculous and awkward at best, most of them participated.